HassanG04/HassanG04.github.io/readme.md

-# Hassan Gebril – Personal Portfolio
+# Hassan Gebril – Personal Portfolio - update

 A responsive personal portfolio website built with HTML, CSS, and JavaScript to showcase my background as an AI / Data Science student, my projects, certifications, and contact links.